victorfeight/vicstech/_posts/2017-07-29-work-safe-eat-slow.md

 Decided to make a blog on my website, I plan to keep this primarily tech/compsci related, but look for other shenanigans.
 I have many interests.
 I may write a tutorial on e-commerce soon.
 Stay posted.

-Testing a small update through Travis-CI.
+Testing a small update through Travis-CI... ;)